Meeco/docs/guides/connections-and-sharing.md

 After step 7 the Vault sends an invitation email to User 2.

+Note that the Vault service will expire the inviation after a certain time, currently the expiry time is set to 14 days.

 ### Accepting Invitation

 In this section we'll describe the scenario when User 2 accepts the invitation from User 1.